-In December 2015, the Company and certain of its subsidiaries entered into a \$155.0 million Credit and Guaranty Agreement (the "Secured Term Loan") with Highbridge Principal Strategies, LLC, as administrative agent, and DBD Credit Funding LLC, as collateral agent.
-The Company made an initial draw of \$75.0 million at closing.
-The remaining \$80.0 million of the Secured Term Loan may be borrowed during the nine month commitment period following the closing date, subject to the satisfaction of certain conditions.
-The Secured Term Loan carries a coupon of LIBOR + 6.0% with a LIBOR floor of 1.0% on drawn amounts.
+The Company and certain of its subsidiaries are party to a \$155.0 million Credit and Guaranty Agreement (the "Secured Term Loan") with Highbridge Principal Strategies, LLC, as administrative agent, and DBD Credit Funding LLC, as collateral agent.
+The Company made an initial draw of \$75.0 million on December 9, 2015, the closing date.
+The Company drew the remaining \$80.0 million of the Secured Term Loan on September 9, 2016.
+The Secured Term Loan bears interest at a rate of LIBOR plus 6.0% with a LIBOR floor of 1.0% on drawn amounts.
 The Secured Term Loan has a maturity date of December 9, 2018.
-The Company is subject to a monthly unused fee equal to 1.0% per annum on the unused commitment amount during the nine month commitment period following the closing date.
-For the year ended December 31, 2015, the Company incurred a non-utilization fee of \$51 thousand.
-The original issue discount on the initial draw was \$1.1 million, which represented a discount to the debt cost to be amortized into interest expense using the effective interest method over the term of the Secured Term Loan.
-The estimated effective interest rate of the Secured Term Loan, which is equal to LIBOR (subject to a floor of 1.0%) plus the stated rate of 6.0% plus the accretion of the original issue discount and associated costs, was 8.4% for the year ended December 31, 2015.
+The Company was subject to a monthly non-utilization fee equal to 1.0% per annum on the unused commitment amount during the nine-month commitment period following the closing date for which the \$80.0 million of the Secured Term Loan was not utilized.
+For the years ended December 31, 2016 and 2015, the Company incurred a non-utilization fee of \$560 thousand and \$51 thousand, respectively.
+The total original issue discount on the Secured Term Loan draws was \$2.3 million, which represents a discount to the debt cost to be amortized into interest expense using the effective interest method over the term of the Secured Term Loan.
+The estimated effective interest rate of the Secured Term Loan, which is equal to LIBOR (subject to a floor of 1.0%) plus the stated rate of 6.0% plus the accretion of the original issue discount and associated costs, was 8.5% and 8.4%, respectively, for the years ended December 31, 2016 and 2015.